Puberty And Growth Spurts In Girls: What Every Mom Needs To Know?

 #4.
 Increase In Appetite

 Growth spurts are accompanied by a huge increase in appetite.
 As your daughter’s body grows, it will need a lot of energy to keep up with the developmental changes happening.
-She may very well turn into a voracious eater and may become hungry every couple of hours – without showing an increase in weight gain.
+Her appetite may noticeably increase to support her body’s growth and energy needs, and she may become hungry every couple of hours, without showing an increase in weight gain.

 #5.
 Voice Changes